 The ecosystem of fintech companies developing and trumpeting their capabilities to capitalise on eagerly anticipated US instant payments service FedNow is growing, with its launch just a couple of months away.

 FedNow, which will become the Federal Reserve System’s first new payments platform for 40 years, is scheduled to roll out in stages, starting in July.
-It will offer core clearing and settlement capabilities, with credit transfers completing in seconds making instant payments available round-the-clock.
+It will offer core clearing and settlement capabilities, with credit transfers completing in seconds and making instant payments available round-the-clock.

 As the launch date approaches, a ‘FedNow Service Provider Showcase’ – launched in 2022 to connect financial institutions and businesses with service providers to help them implement and innovate their instant payment infrastructure — has grown to include more than 100 participants.